Current and Returning Student Scholarships

 Toggle ItemOther Types of On-Campus Scholarships

-Leadership ScholarshipsBYU–Hawaii Student Leadership has access to a variety of scholarship opportunities.
-Contact the Student Leadership Office located in the Aloha Center.
+Leadership ScholarshipsBYU–Hawaii Student Leadership & Service has access to a variety of scholarship opportunities.
+Contact the Student Leadership & Service office located in the Aloha Center.

 Dependent or Employer-Based ScholarshipsThe employer your parents work for may have a scholarship program available.
-Have your parents inquire information at the Human Resources Office of their Employer.
+Have your parents inquire about information at the human resources office of their employer.

 Scholarships will need to be processed and disbursed before the end of each semester.
 We do not award scholarships for prior semesters.
 It is the responsibility of the student to review their account and ensure their award was applied correctly.